marcobooth/stationf-test/README.md

 # StationF Jobs - created for an interview with CreditMint

+This is a demo web application created for an interview with CreditMint.

-StationF is a startup campus in Paris that houses around 1000 companies.
-The purpose of the site is to let companies working from the campus to post links to their current job openings and to allow job-hunters to find any jobs that are available there.
+The purpose of the site is to let companies working from the StationF campus in Paris to post links to their current job openings and to allow job-hunters to find any jobs that are available there.

+The site will eventually allow job-hunters to get notified when certain types of jobs are posted or when companies they "follow" post jobs

 ## Getting Started

 This repository actually consists of two applications: a server and a client.
 The client application can be found in the /client directory.
-The script that starts the server actually runs two scripts - one for the server and one for the client.
+The run server script (below) actually starts two servers - one for the server and one for the client.
 In production, only one server will be used to serve both applications.
-For development, it's much faster to use two although this can seem slightly over the top.
+For development, it's much faster to use two (to avoid having to constantly build the client).

 ### Prerequisites